-Five Steps to Zero Trust Network Access
+SOLUTION BRIEF A 5-step guide to go Zero Trust

-Introduction

 The network perimeter is dissolving.
-Cloud-based data centers have abstracted traditional data centers into dynamic, software-defined entities.
+Cloud-based data centers have abstracted the traditional data centers into dynamic, software-defined entities.
 The new data center is easy to deploy and destroy and is often managed using APIs and code.

-On top of that, a remote workforce is increasingly using their own devices for the sake of productivity, raising questions among security practitioners about the relevance of the castle-and-moat approach for keeping attackers outside the network perimeter.

-The attempt to prevent attackers from getting into while allowing users to access remotely, has quickly turned into a lost cause, with red teams (and attackers) easily gaining the initial foothold inside the network, and freely moving laterally across the data center.

-The Zero Trust Network Access (ZTNA) approach is becoming more popular across security and operation teams as it can address many of the shortcomings of the traditional castle-and-moat approach.
+On top of that, the remote workforce who increasingly uses their own devices for the sake of productivity, raises questions among security practitioners about the relevance of the castle-andmoat approach for keeping attackers outside the network perimeter.
+The attempt to prevent attackers from getting into the network while allowing users to access remotely, has quickly turned into a lost cause, with red teams (and attackers) easily gaining the initial foothold inside the network, and freely moving laterally across the data center.
+The Zero Trust approach is becoming more popular across security and operation teams as it can address many of the shortcomings of the traditional castle-and-moat approach.
 However, the interpretation of Zero Trust can vary between vendors, analysts, and security practitioners.

-Figuring out the right way for an organization to implement ZTNA in its environment can be daunting and can prevent the organization from moving toward better security and simpler

-In this guide, we will discuss the five steps to achieving a ZTNA model in your the network environment.

-Step 1: Figure Out the Right Identity and Access Management for Your Organization

-The most basic building block of any modern access approach is the identity; just as the most common attack vector is compromised identity.

-When adopting the ZTNA approach, you must be able to trust the user's authentication and, based on that, provide access to the organization's resources.
+Figuring out the right way for an organization to implement the Zero Trust model in its environment can be daunting and can prevent the organization from moving toward better security and simpler operations.
+In this guide, we will discuss the five steps to achieving a Zero Trust access model in your environment.
+Figure out the right IAM solution Differentiate managed and unmanaged devices Map your access scenarios Get a Zero Trust access platform Migrate network-level access policies to Zero Trust Step #1 Figure out the right Identity and Access Management for your organization The most basic building block of any modern access approach is the identity; just as the most common attack vector is compromised identity.
+When building the Zero Trust security model, you must be able to trust the user's authentication and based on that, provide access to the organization's resources.
+Critical elements for user authentication:

-User authentication must abide by the following critical elements:

-- Choose a single source of truth for your IAM where all users are authenticated and provided with the correct roles for authorization - Enable MFA for the sensitive accounts; consider widening this to all accounts - Have a clear logging and auditing mechanism for user's authentication information - Have in place a basic identity governance to manage the user's role assignments and onboarding, role transitions, and off-boarding within your IAM solution
+- Choose a "single source of truth" for your IAM where all users are authenticated and provided with the correct roles for authorization - Enable MFA for the sensitive accounts: consider widening this to all accounts - Have a clear logging and auditing mechanism for user's authentication information - Have in place a basic identity governance to manage the user's role assignments and onboarding, role transitions, and offboarding within your IAM solution